transmitic/transmitic/README.md

 ## Development Status

 Transmitic is currently in beta.
+Please report any bugs that you encounter.

 ## More Info